Koha Tier Migration Guide

 # - Terminates old instances

-# - Zero downtime (Enterprise HA continues serving traffic)
+# - Reduced downtime (Enterprise HA continues serving traffic)

 Enterprise Rolling Update Process: